 I am fairly happy with the fit of this one but wish I had time to tweak it a bit further.
 I kind of started it on the day of a party and didn’t make a muslin.
 I didn’t end up finishing it in time for the party, either, so I just wasted a bunch of fabric on a subpar outcome for no reason, ugh!

 I shortened the straps because they were absurdly long, and the horizontal neckline under the surplus bodice was far too high for my liking.
-The instructions are also, quite simply, fucked.
+The instructions are also, quite simply, horrendous.
 It has a lining in the front and a facing for the back neckline.
 It made me soooo mad because I hate messy insides and pride myself on making clothes that are as beautiful on the inside as the outside.
 I tacked everything down as neatly as I could by hand but I vowed never to follow instructions again, I will definitely line it next time around.

 On the bright side, the back is nice and breezy for what’s left of Summer!